 • Noodles: It’s fairly common to add noodles to matzo ball soup.
 I typically see long noodles such as egg noodles or spaghetti in this dish.

-• Herbs: While I typically top my soup with a little chopped parsley, other types of herbs are also nice such as dill, chives or a little fresh thyme.
+• Herbs: While I typically top my soup with a little chopped parsley, other types of herbs are also nice such as fresh dill, chives or a little fresh thyme.

 There’s nothing better than a big bowl of matzo ball soup to celebrate the holidays or to brighten up a chilly day!